dgwhited/guardduty-runbooks/runbooks/impact-ec2-bitcoindomainrequest-reputation.md

  * **Data source:** DNS logs

-This finding informs you that the listed Amazon EC2 instance within your AWS environment is querying a low reputation domain name associated with Bitcoin or other cryptocurrency-related activity.
+This finding informs you that the listed Amazon EC2 instance within your AWS environment is querying a low reputation domain name associated with Bitcoin or other cryptocurrency\-related activity.
 Bitcoin is a worldwide cryptocurrency and digital payment system that can be exchanged for other currencies, products, and services.
-Bitcoin is a reward for bitcoin-mining and is highly sought after by threat actors.
+Bitcoin is a reward for bitcoin\-mining and is highly sought after by threat actors.

 Low reputation domains are based on a reputation score model.
 This model evaluates and ranks the characteristics of a domain to determine its likelihood of being malicious.